microsoft/Windows-IoT-Samples/FlowVolume/README.md

 # Flow Volume

-In this sample, we will demonstrate how to use a relatively inexpensive device and a UP Board to measure the volume of liquid flowing through a hose.
+In this sample, we will demonstrate how to use a relatively inexpensive device and an UP Board to measure the volume of liquid flowing through a hose.

 Keep in mind that the GPIO APIs are only available on Windows 10 IoT Enterprise, so this sample cannot run on your desktop.